Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

- remove light bulb, and trick the sensors; observer paradox (double slit experiment) bouncing on the inner boundary of the goldilocks zone inversion
+ remove light bulb, and trick the sensors; observer paradox (double slit experiment) bouncing on the inner boundary of the goldilocks zone inversion i can fly; plane v jumping v falling v wingsuit v parachute v.. those who can fly, can fly like (be careful what you wish for; /blessing|curse/); i can fly